-HONORS ENGLISH IV
+HONORS ENGLISH IV Level III

 Honors English IV is a survey of British Literature presented along with academic vocabulary and writing activities.
 Outside class reading will involve a selected novel for analysis and Socratic seminar discussion each marking period.
 Objective tests are given once a week on the assigned novel reading.
 Listening, studying and note-taking skills for college will be considered as well.
-Preparation of a research paper is a requirement of the student to fulfill the credits for this course as a means of preparing for college assignments in all composition courses.
-Students will complete their search paper following the MLA style for English papers, but will also receive instructions for completing papers APA style.
+Preparation of a research paper is a requirement of the student to fulfill the credits for this course as a means of preparing for college assignments after all composition courses.
+Students will complete their research paper following the APA Style for research papers, but will also use MLA Style when analyzing literature.
 This course is "weighted" for the purpose of determining class rank for college admissions, National Honors Society and scholarship consideration.
-This course centers on the New Jersey Student Learning Standards for English Language Arts (ELA)
+This course centers on the New Jersey Student Learning Standards for English Language Arts (ELA).